jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 2.1.6.
 If The Site Is Unreachable
 ===============================================================================
-Continue to Appendix F, "Configure Networking on the Virtual Machine."
+Continue to Appendix G, "Configure Networking on the Virtual Machine."
 ===============================================================================

 Appendix A.0.
 Troubleshooting Configuration Files